BhargavGo/CODETECH-TASK1.1/README.md

 ## **Project : LED BLINKING WITH ARDUINO USING EMBEDDED C PROGRAMMING**

 ### **Objective**
-The primary objective of translating the Arduino-based program into Embedded C is to provide a more direct, efficient, and low-level control over the microcontroller's hardware resources.
+The primary objective of translating the TASK1 (Arduino-based program) into Embedded C is to provide a more direct, efficient, and low-level control over the microcontroller's hardware resources.

 This approach allows for: